gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ## Challenges with initial data

 At first glance, one might wonder what could be so complicated about fetching the initial data of an application.
-It's just fetches, right...?
+It's only fetches ...right?
 Well, there are several concerns to take into account for a Squide application:

 - When in development, the initial data cannot be fetched until the Mock Service Worker (MSW) **request handlers** are **registered** and **MSW is started**.